-- (1) The public offering price and underwriting discount corresponds to, in respect of the Class A Units, - (i) a public offering price per share of common stock of \$ net of the underwriting discount) and (ii) a public offering price per warrant of \$ net of the underwriting discount). - (2) The public offering price and underwriting discount in respect of the Class B Units corresponds to (i) a public offering price per Series E Convertible Preferred Stock of \$ (\$ net of the underwriting discount) and (ii) a public offering price per warrant of \$ (\$ net of the underwriting discount). - (3) We have also agreed to pay the representative a management fee of 1.0% of the gross proceeds from the offering and to reimburse the accountable expenses of the representative, including a pre-closing expense allowance of up to a maximum of \$35,000 and an additional closing expense allowance up to a maximum of \$110,000. - (4) We have granted a 45-day option to the underwriters to purchase up to additional shares of common stock and/or warrants to purchase an additional shares of common stock at the assumed public offering price per share of common stock and the assumed public offering price per warrant set forth above less the underwriting discounts and commissions solely to cover over-allotments, if any.
+- (2) The public offering price and underwriting discount in respect of the Class B Units corresponds to (i) a public offering price per Series E Convertible Preferred Stock of \$ (\$ net of the underwriting discount), (ii) a public offering price per Series E Warrant of \$ (\$ net of the underwriting discount) and (iii) a public offering price per Series F Warrant of \$ (\$ net of the underwriting discount). - (3) We have also agreed to pay the representative a management fee of 1.0% of the gross proceeds from the offering and to reimburse the accountable expenses of the representative, including a pre-closing expense allowance of up to a maximum of \$35,000 and an additional closing expense allowance up to a maximum of \$110,000. - (4) We have granted a 45-day option to the underwriters to purchase up to additional shares of common stock and/or Series E Warrants to purchase an additional shares of common stock and/or Series F Warrants to purchase an additional shares of common stock at the public offering price per share of common stock and the public offering price per Warrant set forth above less the underwriting discounts and commissions solely to cover over-allotments, if any.